We tend to trust what goes on in our brains. After all, if you can’t trust your own brain, what can you trust?

 These tendencies are basically extreme forms of overgeneralization, in which we assign judgments of value to ourselves or to others based on one instance or experience.
 For example, a student who labels herself as “an utter fool” for failing an assignment is engaging in this distortion, as is the waiter who labels a customer “a grumpy old miser” if he fails to thank the waiter for bringing his food.
 Mislabeling refers to the application of highly emotional, loaded language when labeling.

-As the name implies, this distortion involves taking everything personally or assigning blame to yourself with no logical reason to believe you are to blame.
+As the name implies, this distortion involves taking everything personally or assigning blame to yourself for no logical reason to believe you are to blame.
 This distortion covers a wide range of situations, from assuming you are the reason a friend did not enjoy the girl’s night out because of you, to the more severe examples of believing that you are the cause for every instance of moodiness or irritation in those around you.

 In addition to these basic cognitive distortions, Beck and Burns have mentioned a few others (Beck, 1976; Burns, 1980):